 The concessions program at PSP consists of pre-secure concessions and post-secure concessions.
-Changes in concession space use are anticipated to occur in late 2023 and 2024.
-PSP currently has seven percent of their concessions program pre-security and 93 percent of the program post-secure.
-On the pre-secure side there is a self-service concessions area called Snack n Go between the exit lane and baggage claim.
-A Pay On Foot machine is located along the west side of the terminal building, which is where those who utilized public parking can pay their parking ticket.
-Several gift and specialty item shops are located on the secure side-four in the Sonny Bono Concourse: Desert News, The PGA Tour Shop, Desert Marketplace, and Desert Mart; and one in the Regional Concourse: CNBC.
+PSP anticipates changes in concession space use in 2024.
+PSP currently has 7 percent of their concessions program pre-security and 93 percent of the program post-secure.
+On the pre-secure side is a self-service concessions area called Snack n Go between the exit lane and baggage claim.
+A Pay On Foot machine along the west side of the terminal building allows those who utilized public parking to pay their parking ticket.
+Several gift and specialty item shops are located on the secure side-four in the Sonny Bono Concourse: Desert News, The PGA Tour Shop, Desert Marketplace, and Desert Mart; and one in the Regional Concourse, CNBC.
 Additionally, there are multiple food and beverage options located on the secure side of the terminal.
-In the Sonny Bono Concourse is the Santa Rosa Kitchen & Spirits.
+In the Sonny Bono Concourse is Santa Rosa Kitchen & Spirits.
 The Sonny Bono Courtyard accommodates a wine and coffee bar named PSP Coffee House and a food stand called Half Moon Empanadas.
 In the Regional Concourse, the Buzz by Bar Fly offers food and beverage during the day and a full bar at night.

-The primary concessions storage areas are located behind the baggage service offices and the Snack n Go on the first level, and under the Sonny Bono concourse.
-Concessions deliveries occur through a secure access gate on the southside of the terminal where delivery trucks are screened and then escorted to the terminal.
+The primary concessions storage areas are located behind the baggage service offices and the Snack n Go on the first level and under the Sonny Bono concourse.
+Concessions deliveries occur through a secure access gate on the south side of the terminal where delivery trucks are screened and then escorted to the terminal.